treasure-data/prestogres/README.md

 # TYPE  DATABASE  USER    CIDR-ADDRESS             METHOD        OPTIONS

 # trust from 192.168.x.x without password
-host    postgres  all     127.0.0.1/32             trust
+host    all       all     127.0.0.1/32             trust

 # trust from 192.168.x.x without password
-host    postgres  all     192.168.0.0/16           trust
+host    all       all     192.168.0.0/16           trust

 # trust from 10.{1,2}.x.x without password
-host    postgres  all     10.0.0.0/16,10.1.0.0/16  trust
+host    all       all     10.0.0.0/16,10.1.0.0/16  trust

 # require password authentication from 10.3.x.x
-host    postgres  all     10.3.0.0/16              md5
+host    all       all     10.3.0.0/16              md5

-# overwrite presto_server if the login database name is altdb
+# overwrite presto_server address and catalog name if the login database name is altdb
-host    altdb     all     0.0.0.0/0                md5           presto_server:localhost:8190
+host    altdb     all     0.0.0.0/0                md5           presto_server:alt.presto.example.com:8190,presto_catalog:hive

-# run external command to check password if login user name is myuser
+# run external command to authenticate if login user name is myuser
 host    all       myuser  0.0.0.0/0                external      auth_prog:/opt/prestogres/auth.py
 ```